talyaron/mithril-starter/README.md

 # mithril.js-starter
-Mithril.js  with Babel and JSX
+Mithril.js  with Babel and JSX, CSS, Mateialize-css

 To use follow these steps